tokland/youtube-upload/README.md

 Alternatives
 ============

-* [shoogle](https://github.com/tokland/shoogle) is a wrapper to send requests to any Google API service, so it can be used to not only upload videos, but to perform any operation regarding the Youtube API.
+* [shoogle](https://github.com/tokland/shoogle) can send requests to any Google API service, so it can be used not only to upload videos, but also to perform any operation regarding the Youtube API.

 * [youtubeuploader](https://github.com/porjo/youtubeuploader) uploads videos to Youtube from local disk or from the web.
 It also provides rate-limited uploads.